-The MSc Nutritional Therapy will include 48 weeks of learning, which is required to include the clinic and dissertation modules in one academic year for students who wish to study full time.
+The MSc Nutrition and Lifestyle Medicine will include 48 weeks of learning, which is required to include the clinic and dissertation modules in one academic year for students who wish to study full-time.

-The precise contact hours (online or face to face) will depend on your mode of study (full or part time) and the modules selected.
-For example, you will have less contact time in the Dissertation module because the focus is independent study, and there may be more contact time in the Clinical practice module due to the time allocated to live clinic consultations.
+The precise contact hours (online or face-to-face) will depend on your mode of study (full-or par-time) and the modules selected.
+For example, you will have less contact time in the dissertation module because the focus is independent study, and there may be more contact time in the clinical practice module due to the time allocated to live clinic consultations.